dyacob/sera2latex/README.md

 ----------

 sera2latex offers different gemination handling for phonetic and fidel ouputs.
-Under the SERA-95 convention gemination is given by '' following the character to be geminated.
+Under the SERA-95 convention gemination is given by `''` following the character to be geminated.
 The result in phonetic transcripiton is doubling of the geminated character.
-The two traditional styled ``dots'' are placed over the geminated character for Fidel output.
+The two traditional styled "dots" are placed over the geminated character for Fidel output.

 Example: